 Wilson Launch Pad 2 Irons (Maximum Forgiveness)

-These irons have a hybrid-type design with a higher launch, a midsize grip, and a look that increases player confidence.
+The Wilson Launch Pad 2 Golf Irons are a hybrid type design with a higher launch, a midsize grip, and a look that provides increased player confidence.

 - Higher launching ball flight

-- Short irons less responsive than other models
+- Short irons are not as responsive as other models

 The Wilson Launch Pad 2 are the most forgiving irons on our list of the best irons for beginners.
 These irons will benefit you if you’re a beginner who can’t hit the ball consistently.